 Ormond Beach offers surf fishing at the 900-acre North Peninsula State Recreation Area, and tennis, a fishing pier and picnicking facilities at Ormond Bicentennial Park.
 This quiet and relaxing location is also the home of the Tomoka River Paddling Trail, a state-designated Florida paddling trail around Tomoka State Park.

-Daytona Beach – 1 hour
+Orlando to Daytona Beach – 1 hour

 Daytona Beach bills itself as “The World’s Most Famous Beach,” and its well-publicized activities, such as Bike Week and the Daytona 500 have made it one of the most popular beaches on the Atlantic coast.
 Just about an hour from Orlando, Daytona Beach not only offers Florida’s sun and fun, but also permits vehicles on the beach, a treat for many visitors.